France Charbonneau: Judge

 On the recommendation of François Rolland, then Chief Justice of the Court, Premier Jean Charest named Charbonneau to chair an inquiry into corruption in the Quebec construction industry on 9 November 2011.
 Charbonneau headed the inquiry—now known as the Charbonneau Commission—from 2011 to 2015.
-The Commission issued its final report on 24 November 2015.
+There had been a similar inquiry in 1974-1975 headed by Justice Robert Cliche that examined corruption in the construction industry.
+The Cliche inquiry looked into the corruption surrounding the notoriously corrupt union boss, the Mafia-linked André Desjardins, known as le roi de la construction ("the King Of Construction").